by Christi Qazi / June 05, 2007

 The types of food served are also symbolic, for example, Qaabuli Pallow is the crown of Afghan cooking and served to special guests or on special occasions such as weddings.
 Leeti (Leetee) is served to new mothers because of its easiness on the stomach, yet high nutritive value.
-Dogh, a type of yogurt drink, is best enjoyed on a hot summer’s day and Mahi (fish) is served during Nowroz (New Year).
+Dogh, a type of yogurt drink, is best enjoyed on a hot summer’s day, and Haft Mewa and Mahi (fish) are served during Nowroz (New Year).
 Even eggs are prepared in a special way so that a guest is well nourished when they wake up.
 Afghans also believe that food is elemental in nature, and can produce hot or cold, or be neutral in the body.
 Food is well appreciated and even has special meaning, for example, stepping on a piece of dropped bread or naan is considered sinful.

 Afghans take great pride in their cooking and are very happy to see everyone full and satisfied.
 Afghan cooking is not about exact measurements, and many of the ingredients can be substituted to achieve a similar taste.
 The amount of all of the spices can be adjusted to suit your individual taste.
 No two Afghans prepare the same dish exactly the same.
 Creativity is another element that contributes to the wonderful medley of flavors that make up Afghan cooking.
 Prepare these recipes with love and Nosh-e- Jaan, or good eating.